rnpm/rnpm/README.md

   }
 }
 ```
-In this particular scenario we're using custom `prelink` and `postlink` hooks for `rnpm-plugin-link` to tell `rnpm` that we want to run `prelink` script before and `postlink` after the linking process.
+In this scenario we're using custom `prelink` and `postlink` hooks for `rnpm-plugin-link` to tell `rnpm` that we want to run `prelink` script before and `postlink` after the linking process.

-*Note:* Those scripts may be async and require some user input using some third-party libraries (inquirer for instance).
-You don't need to worry about async queues, we already managed it for you under rnpm hood.
+**Note:** `commands` may be async and require some user input using third-party libraries (inquirer for instance).
+You don't need to worry about async queues, we do it for you under the rnpm hood.

-While making your own plugins for `rnpm` you may use any names for the commands, but we strongly recommend you to use a convention we suggest to avoid collisions: `when` + `plugin name`, for instance `prelink` = `pre` + `link`.
+While making your own plugins for `rnpm` you may use any names for the commands, but we strongly recommend you to use a convention we suggest to avoid collisions: `when` + `plugin name`: `prelink` = `pre` + `link`.

 ### Developers